 Although the divorce rate has dropped significantly since 2005, it is still about twice as high as it was a generation ago.
 So, many relationships do not endure “till death do us part.”
 Additionally, post-divorce families sometimes go through more legal, emotional, and financial turmoil than pre-divorce families.
 In times like these, you need a dedicated Arlington Heights family law attorney.

-At the Law Office of Martin Delaney, we are dedicated to families of all shapes, sizes, and colors in Cook County.
+At the Delaney Heckman, we are dedicated to families of all shapes, sizes, and colors in Cook County.
 While every case is different, we approach them in much the same way.
 Through hard work, zealous representation, and attention to detail, we offer lasting and cost-effective solutions to the complex problems that life often presents.

 Pre-Divorce and Divorce Services

 In the lead-up to their weddings, an increasing number of Cook County couples enter into premarital agreements.
 Such pacts are more than just “divorce insurance.”
 They often impress upon couples the serious nature of marriage proceedings and encourage them to think about their future together.
 Furthermore, these agreements resolve thorny questions before they have a chance to become sources of conflict in a relationship.

 Premarital agreements may contain both financial and non-financial matters.
 Furthermore, they can be modified at any time.
 While they are not ironclad, they are difficult to undo and rather permanent.

 Several years ago, Illinois lawmakers substantially reworked the Illinois Marriage and Dissolution of Marriage Statutes.
 The Prairie State is now a purely no-fault divorce jurisdiction.
 Irreconcilable differences are now the only recognized ground for divorce in Illinois.
 Other parts of the process, such as parenting time provisions, were changed, as well.
 Many of the old presumptions in the law have given way to new ways of thinking more appropriate for today’s Arlington Heights families.